Jylau14/hyb2/README.md

 The Hyb2 pipeline is **streamlined** to receive input of fastq/SAM files and generates a hyb file with information on RNA-RNA interactions, and various visualizations of data: contact density map, viewpoint graph, and RNA structure as **outputs in a single command on the Linux command line**.

+Creates a **GUI to easily select and visualize RNA-RNA interactions** from contact density maps, with styling options using VARNA.
+GUI allows selection of specific interactions directly from the contact density maps, and **generating the corresponding colour-coded RNA secondary structure** in a VARNA GUI pop-up.

 ## Prerequisites
-Linux Operating System with Miniconda Installed
+Linux/ Mac Operating System with Miniconda Installed

 If Miniconda not installed, read: